dianecormier/dcpyscripts/README.md

-Specific scripts for research projects
+This directory contains scripts developped for specific research project tasks and notebooks of some data science challenges that I have tackled.